 When selecting a program, be sure to consider factors such as language level, dates and costs, extra experiences such as cultural excursions, and if it will be a homestay situation versus independent living.

 Most people take a gap year in order to see the world and learn a language before starting college or a new career direction.
 Because of the popularity of language programs, there are many options available for those looking to learn as much German as they can while in Berlin.
 One of the most popular is CESA Languages - Gap Year Program in Berlin, which offers beginner classes up through practically fluent.
 For other language school options, check out these awesome German language programs.

 Many gappers go abroad with a clear professional or educational direction in mind, and taking a gap year doesn’t have to mean they take time off from their goals.
 Whether you want to be a high profile business executive, an art curator, or a translator, consider picking a program that will let you intern somewhere.
-To help you make the most of your time abroad, check out this article about the top gap year jobs in Germany.

 A great option for gappers who want to learn outside of the classroom, culture or volunteer programs are also very popular.
 These are ideal if you want to be exposed to as much German as possible through interacting with locals in real-world situations.
 Europe Tour by GapForce is a solid option for those who want to go beyond just Berlin and experience as much of Europe as possible, as this program also takes students to Spain, France, Italy, and several other locations.

 Au pair gigs in Berlin are hot commodities.
 Germans love having a reason for their children to learn as much English as possible, and there is no better way to accomplish this than by hiring a native English speaker to live in their home.
 In big cities like Berlin, au pair jobs are especially competitive but there are more options for job-seekers.
 For more information, check out our article on au pair jobs in Germany.